Mayo-Theodore/CV/README.md

 ## Mayo Theodore

-I enjoy finding new opportunites to create value and what better way to do that than programming!
+I enjoy finding new opportunities to create value, and programming is undoubtedly the best way of achieving this goal!

 I am passionate about technology as it allows us to create cutting-edge products and solutions that entertain us, improve the environment and keep us connected.
-I previously worked as an Analyst in the Client Service team of a Fintech company that created a software that financial institutions used to optimise trading costs.
+I previously worked as an Analyst in the Client Service team of a Fintech company that created a program used by financial institutions to optimise trading costs.
 Having the opportunity to learn and work with this technology that solved several real-life applications provided me with an excellent insight into technology's importance to our day-to-day lives.

 ## Projects